 The common sights like camels on the road, men clad in their typical Rajasthani attire, and Haveli-styled traditional royal hotels, are rare to find in Udaipur.
 It has a more modern approach in comparison to other cities.

-Udaipur is also considered a great location for the destination wedding, which is why you will find top-notch luxury hotels flaunt the big lawns, lake view rooms, and other facilities and allow you to live your royal dream.
+Udaipur, among the top places in Rajasthan and India, is considered as one of the most romantic cities and it is a famous wedding destination.
+This is why you will top-notch luxury hotels flaunt the big lawns, lake view rooms, and other facilities and allow you to live your royal dream.

 This was technically my second visit to Udaipur, but it was my first trip wherein I had the opportunity to explore the nook and corner of the city according to the itinerary designed by me.
 I spent three nights and four days in the city of lakes and visited top tourist attractions.
 It also includes places around the city as well.

 Table of Contents